Flag of Portugal: Government flags

-Highly ranked state and governmental offices are also represented by their own flag.
+Highly ranked state and governmental offices are also represented by their own flags.
 The President of the Republic (Presidente da República) uses a flag largely similar to the national flag, except for having dark green as the only background colour.
 It is usually hoisted at the President's official residence, the Palace of Belém, as well as on the presidential car, as small-sized flags.
 The flag of the Prime-Minister is a white rectangle (ratio 2:3) with a dark green saltire, holding the lesser coat of arms on its centre, and a red bordure charged with a pattern of yellow laurel leaves.
 Other ministerial flags do not possess the red bordure.
 The flag of the Assembly of the Republic (Assembleia da República), the national parliament, is also a white rectangle (ratio 2:3) with the lesser coat of arms in the centre and a dark green border.